nadluru/StrokeLesSeg/README.md

 bash train.sh
 ```

 Ensure to update the `TRAINER` and `TASK` in `train.sh`.
 The `Fold` can be 0 to 5 for each run of 5-fold cross-validation.
-The candidates for trainers and tasks are listed below:
+The candidates for trainers are listed below:

 #### Trainer candidates for Baselines and MSCSA models: